twilio/workshop/docs/callin.rst

     </Response>

-For the DJ dequeuing number, we use TwiML that bridges the current call to the queue.
-Note that <Dial>ing into a queue dequeues the front on the queue, while the only way to get onto a queue is by using the <Enqueue> verb.
+For the DJ number, we use TwiML that bridges the current call to the queue.
+Note that when you <Dial> a queue, the front caller on the queue is popped off, while the only way to get onto a queue is by using the <Enqueue> verb.

 .. code-block:: xml